HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 | **Example**   | Example 54: Patient was not pregnant |
 | **Example**   | Example 55: Unknown if the patient was pregnant or not |
 {:.grid}
-**Table 57: Pregnancy Observation**
+**Table 57: Pregnancy Status Observation**

 **Example 53: Patient was pregnant from 4/10/2011 to 1/12/2012**

 {% include examplebutton_default.html example="pregnancy.xml" b_title = "Click Here to See 'Pregnancy' Example" %}

-To indicate that the patient was not pregnant during a specified date range, the Pregnancy Observation entry should also be used, but with a negationInd set to “true” to indicate that the patient was not pregnant during the date range specified by the effectiveTime element.
+To indicate that the patient was not pregnant during a specified date range, the Pregnancy Status Observation entry should also be used, but with a negationInd set to “true” to indicate that the patient was not pregnant during the date range specified by the effectiveTime element.